 We are always looking for volunteers for the fire department.
 There is a great need for daytime firefighters.
 Please contact our business line at 434-2002 or any firefighter to receive an application.
-The requirements are: 18 years of age, in good physical condition and the desire to help your fellow citizens in an emergency.
-This is an excellent way to serve your community.
+The requirements are: 18 years of

-Dennis Gile

-Fire Chief
+Dennis Gile Fire Chief